Harmon Murray: The end of the gang; Champion and Kelly lynched

 Henderson had been in the jail since the night of McPherson's murder, but the lynch mob had not realized that he had been in the gang with Champion, Kelly, and Murray, and had left him when they took Champion and Kelly.
 Anxiety was high in Gainesville for a while, as it was believed that Champion, Henderson, Kelly. and Murray were part of a larger gang that had committed forty crimes in fourteen counties across northern Florida.
 A grand jury was convened on February 25 to consider a case against Henderson.
 As there were no witnesses placing Henderson at McPherson's murder, and no other charges had been brought in consideration of the information Henderson supplied which led to the capture of Champion and Kelly, he was released.
 The same grand jury found that Champion and Kelly had died at the hands of "unknown persons".
-Henderson left Gainesville and went to Jacksonville, where, unknown to Henderson, Murray was working for the police department.
+Henderson left Gainesville and went to Jacksonville, where, unknown to him, Murray was working for the police department.